range of tankless water heaters

 Performance

-When it comes to the performance of a tankless water heater vs. tank versions, tankless models tend to provide more consistency and quicker distribution of hot water where you need it.
+When it comes to tankless water heater performance vs. tank models, tankless models tend to deliver more consistent, quicker hot water where you need it.

 Tank Performance

-Tank heaters can only provide as much hot water as is currently in the tank, so once you use the stored water, you need to wait until more is heated.
-This can result in cold showers or inefficient cleaning when you have multiple people using hot water within a short period of time.
+Tank heaters provide as much hot water as is currently in the tank, so once you use the stored water, you need to wait until more is heated.
+This can result in cold showers when multiple people use hot water within a short period.

 Tankless Performance